Francesco Carlini

 Francesco Carlini (January 7, 1783 – August 29, 1862) was an Italian astronomer.

+Biography

-Born in Milan, he became director of the Brera Astronomical Observatory there in 1832.
+Born in Milan on 7 January 1783, he studied astronomy under Barnaba Oriani, and became director of the Brera Astronomical Observatory in 1832.
 He published Nuove tavole de moti apparenti del sole in 1832.
 In 1810, he had already published Esposizione di un nuovo metodo di construire le tavole astronomiche applicato alle tavole del sole.
 Together with Giovanni Antonio Amedeo Plana, he participated in a geodetic project in Austria and Italy.
 During this trip in 1821 he took pendulum measurements on top of Mount Cenis, Italy, from which he calculated one of the first estimates of the density and mass of the Earth.
-He died in Milan.
+He died in Milan on 29 August 1862.
 The crater Carlini on the Moon is named after him.